devjoes/secret-sealer/README.md

        name: SecretSealer
      cert: http://example.com/my/public/key.pub

 This will seal all available secrets.
 You can also add a selector such as "namespace:" to restrict which secrets get sealed.
 One thing to remember is that Sealed Secret's controller will auto rotate it's key every 30 days (customizable).
 So the cert property should point to a live copy of the key which you can expose using an ingress.
 Whilst this is just a public key if you want you can protect it with basic authentication and use a URL like user@password/my/public/key.pub.
-(Remmber this will get checked in to source control though.)
+(Remember this will get checked in to source control though.)

 ## Session key seed